Translate

 Bio:

-Finally, turning to my scientific awards, I would like to mention that in December 2021 I received the Ryoichi Sasakawa Young Leaders Fellowship for the following research: Action against the tax avoidance practices of the multinationals after the investigations conducted by the European Commission based on state aid law, special regard to the digital taxes and the global minimum tax.
+In December 2021 I was awarded with the scholarship of Ryoichi Sasakawa Young Leaders Fellowship Foundation for the research plan entitled Action against the tax avoidance practices of the multinationals after the investigations conducted by the European Commission based on state aid law, special regard to the digital taxes and the global minimum tax.

 Linkedin: https://www.linkedin.com/in/tam%C3%A1s-zolt%C3%A1n-dr-w%C3%A1gner-19294720a/